jnrbo/kgb-top-secret/README.md

 Install
 ------------

-To install all dependencies necessary to run the project, run:
+To install all dependencies necessary to run the project, execute:

 ```shell script
 bundle install
 ```

-Running Scraper
+Running the Scraper
 ------------

 ```shell script
 rake analyzes
 ```

 Running Tests
 ------------